slicer69/RobotServer/README.md

 The LIGHT_LEVEL variable adjusts how bright the LED lights are.
 This value is in the range of 0-100.

+## remote.py

+This program allows the Kitronik robot to be remotely piloted using a Nintendo Switch pro controller.
+The program tried to connect to the robot over the wi-fi network, looking for the hostname "picow" and the network port 40801.

+When a connection is made the Nintendo controller can be used to send navigation commands to the robot.
+The two axis sticks turn the robot and drive it forward or backward.
+The A, B, Y, and X buttons change the colour of the robot's lights.

+The left button (L) puts the robot into automated Wander mode while the right button (R) calls the robot back to its starting point (home).
+The two trigger buttons tell the robot to stop/halt.
+The connection can be dropped by pressing + or -.
+A list of commands is displayed in the terminal.

 ## send-batch